alexgibs/cfnstyle/README.md

 ## Parameters

   <a name="parameters--names"></a><a name="5.1"></a>
-  - [5.1](#parameters--names) A parameter value type (e.g. ARN, name, tag, phyical resource id), should be clear from the parameter name.
+  - [5.1](#parameters--names) A parameter value type (e.g. ARN, name, tag, physical resource id), should be clear from the parameter name.

     > Why?
-When referencing a parameter from a resource in the template, it can become ambiguous what type of paramter value it contains.
+When referencing a parameter from a resource in the template, it can become ambiguous what type of parameter value it contains.

     ```yaml
     # bad